-Available in digital book formats at Amazon for Kindle; Barnes & Noble for Nook; and Smashwords in PDF or for Sony and ePub readers (and at the Sony store itself).
+Available in digital book formats at Amazon for Kindle; Barnes & Noble for Nook; and Smashwords in PDF or for Sony and ePub readers.
 Look for it on iTunes Bookstore for Apple iPad, or read it on iPad using Nook or Kindle app.

 A new book for those thoughtful readers, and not only lawyers or scholars of law and society, who are engaged in the issues of the day and want something other than “easy” answers from the right and left.
 Most issues of law and social policy can be understood better through a lens that balances rights and interests–and protects all of us while protecting each of us–says renowned communitarian sociologist Amitai Etzioni in his latest book.